Emma Raducanu marches to straight sets win over Moyuka Uchijima in Seoul - NewsBreak

 Raducanu will next face Belgium’s Yanina Wickmayer, who had earlier defeated Czech Linda Fruhvirtova 6-1 6-4.

-The 19-year-old will be eager to extend her run after making a second-round exit at last week’s Slovenia Open, her first tournament since the defence of her US Open title ended at the first hurdle.
+The 19-year-old will be eager to extend her run after making a second-round exit at last week’s Slovenia Open, her first tournament since the defence of her US Open title ended in round one.

 After Uchijima held serve in the opening game of the match, Raducanu won the next five in a row en route to claiming the first set.